Earth and Planetary Science Letters:

 Experimental derivation of nepheline syenite and phonolite liquids by partial melting of upper mantle peridotites

-Didier Laporte, Sarah Lambart, Pierre Schiano, Luisa Ottolinie
+Didier Laporte, Sarah Lambart, Pierre Schiano, Luisa Ottolini

-#2.
-Experimental investigation of the pressure of crystallization
+Experimental investigation of the pressure of crystallization of Ca(OH)2: implication for the reactive-cracking process

-Heather M. Savage, Sarah Lambart, Peter B. Kelemen, Theodore A. Koczynski
+Sarah Lambart, Heather M. Savage, Peter B. Kelemen

 2010 - Ph.D - Blaise Pascal University, Clermont-Ferrand, France